PaloAltoNetworks/autofocus-lenz/README.md

 * [Extract all unique entries](#markdown-header-extract_all)

 ### [+] CHANGE LOG [+]

+v1.0.8 - 27APR2016
+* Changed "hash_lookup" to "hash_scrape" and created a new function around it to support multiple hashes instead of one.
+* Added query output to Yara rule generation.
+* Cleaned up code for final release to public.

 v1.0.7 - 21APR2016
 * Fixed scrape functions not being parsed correctly for Yara rule generation.